17 Great Women In the Bible And What They Inspire Us To Be and Do

 Created and reviewed by our editors

 The Bible has many examples of God-fearing women who made a difference in their time.
-These women stood out in a world dominated by men and showed that God uses everyone to fulfill his purposes.
-Discover the characteristics and inspiring stories of thirteen outstanding female characters from the Bible.
+These famous women stood out in a world dominated by men and showed that God uses everyone to fulfill his purposes.
+Discover the characteristics and inspiring stories of thirteen outstanding female Bible heroes.

 1. Sarah